frankllin-sec/Labs-experience/Web-Security-Essentials/README.md

 </p>

 ---

-## 🧠 What I Learned

-### Technical Skills
-- How to map a specific security weakness (visible admin dashboard, injectable login form, verbose error messages, unpatched exposure) to the exact control that fixes it, rather than a generic "add security" answer
-- How defense in depth applies across three distinct layers of a deployment: the application code itself, the server serving it, and the host machine underneath both
-- Why a CDN is a security control and not just a performance one: shielding the origin server's real IP from direct traffic reduces its attack surface

 ### Analyst Mindset
 - Each layer (app, server, host) has its own failure modes and its own fix.
 A WAF doesn't replace secure coding, and antivirus doesn't replace least privilege.
 Real hardening means applying the right control at the right layer instead of over-relying on one